BetterDiscord/docs/docs/users/index.md

 ### Themes

 Themes allow you to completely customize your client with CSS.
-You can either make your own theme, or download the wide variety of themes from our community.
+You can either make your own theme or download the wide variety of themes from our community.

 ## Keep in Touch
 - [Discord](https://betterdiscord.app/invite)